 Commonly, there are multiples of 8 bits in a byte, but there can be any number.

-Data stored in a file is often stored in a standard file format - typically based on a versioned specification which details the encodings used and how data gets arranged.
+Data stored in the file system is often encoded using a standard file format - a specification which details the encodings used and how data are arranged.

-Some file formats use different encodings in different parts, a complication that makes the data more usable and more compact - requiring less storage space.
+Some file formats use different encodings in different parts, a complication that can make the data more usable and more compact.

-Often the suffix of a filename indicates the file format, for example the file format of a file named "index.html" is expected to be HTML.
-Some file formats contain an identifying code (known as a magic number typically at the start of the file which specify the format.
-File format can also be detailed in external metadata.
+Often the suffix of a filename indicates the file format, for example the file format of a file with a name ending ".html" is expected to be in HTMLformat.
+Some file formats contain an identifying code (known as a magic number (typically at the start of the file) which specifies the format.
+The file format can also be detailed in external metadata.

 File formats are revisited in IO Section 5.

-Floating point arithmetic is standardised and the result of a calculation gets rounded to the nearest value.
-Most of the time, the standardisation has ensured that calculations on different computers are the same, but there can be variation.
-Anyway, for some floating point calculations the result is completely accurate and precise, other times it is rounded either up or down.
-It is important to be aware that there can be significant error in this standardised arithmetic.
+Floating point arithmetic is standardised.
+The result of a calculation gets rounded to the nearest value that can be represented in the encoding.
+Most of the time, the standardisation results in the same calculations on different computers, but there can be rounding variations.
+Anyway, for some arithmetic calculations the result is completely accurate and precise, for others the result cannot be stored exactly in the encoding and is effectively rounded either up or down.

 Learning to program takes time and energy.
-It is highly recommended that you organise to learn new programming concepts when you are well rested and have good concentration.
-Mistakes and misunderstandings are more likely if you are tired or distracted.
+It is highly recommended that you organise to learn programming concepts when you are well rested, have good concentration and can work without distraction.

 Take breaks as you learn.
-They do more than help avoid fatigue - they can save a lot more time than they take, and make the learning experience more healthy and enjoyable.
+They help you learn, avoid fatigue, be efficient, and should make the learning experience healthier and more enjoyable.

-Save your work often and use version control as this avoids losing work and provides a track of progress that you and others might find useful.
+Save your work often and use version control as appropriate to avoid losing work and to help you and other track progress.

 Being familiar with one programming language helps in learning another.
-Many concepts are shared and the language syntax and workflows are often similar.
+Many concepts are shared and language syntax and programming workflows are often similar.

 Programming and programming language development are typically community activities.
 It is normal to ask others for help and to provide others with help and work collaboratively to develop software.
 There are various online systems that help with this including online forums.

-Asking for help with programming is a skill.
-Whilst it may be easiest for you to show someone what is happening and talk about it.
+Asking for help with programming is a skill in itself.
+Whilst it may seem easiest for you to show someone what is happening and talk to someone else about it.
 It is often not so easy to arrange an interactive help session.
-Often the best way to get help is to document the issue - describe and detail with text and pictures what is happeneing and why this is confusing or not what you expect/want to happen.
-Often the act of describing and detailing the issue can help with understanding and trying different things which may ultimately resolve the issue before you ask for help.
+Often the best way to get help is to document the issue - describe and explain with text and pictures what you are trying to do, what happens, and why this is confusing or not what you expect/want to happen.
+Often documenting the issue can help you better understand and come up with ideas of different things to try, which may ultimately resolve the issue before you ask for help.
 Don't see this as wasted effort, the more you practise preparing to ask for help, the better you should be at it when you do!
+Such prompting is also the basis of Vibe Programming where developers use AI assistance to generate, refactor, debug, test and document code.

 Often detailing an issue involves consulting documentation and providing information about your environment.
 Sometimes the issue is not that you have done something wrong, but that some other code or software is not working as it should, or that the way that things are set up to work is somehow causing the issue.